 They notice when we are being rude.
 But even more so they are watching when we are honoring others, especially our spouses.

 They are looking for true authenticity in Christianity.
 They want to see that we are walking out what we are confessing with our mouths.

 For those whose husbands are not Christians, your actions are either drawing them to or away from Christ.

 It’s the same for those around us.

-Today I’m sharing a featured post by Beth at Messy Marriage.
-She dives a little deeper into the topic of honor and respecting our husbands and why it’s so important.
+Beth at Messy Marriage dives a little deeper into the topic of honor and respect for our husbands and why it’s so important.